The Collaborative Advisor-Advisee Relationship

-- use the resources provided online, via email, and via the 2021 Advising Center on Moodle to understand the College’s academic requirements, to choose courses that meet these requirements in a timely manner, and to monitor your progress towards completing your degree.
+- use the resources provided online, via email, and via the Advising Center on Moodle to understand the College’s academic requirements, choose courses that meet these requirements in a timely manner, and monitor your progress towards completing your degree.

 - read official BMC emails.
 Deans, professors, and others in the Bryn Mawr community rely primarily on email to communicate with you.
 It is your responsibility to check your BMC email daily.

-- consult with deans or other resources on campus to address questions or concerns.
+- consult with deans or other campus resources to address questions or concerns.

-- schedule and attend advising appointments at designated times and whenever you would like additional advising help.
+- schedule and attend advising appointments at designated times and whenever you would like additional advising support.

-- inform your dean about any circumstances that could significantly impact your academic performance such as illness, work schedules, family, or other personal situations.
+- inform your dean about any circumstances that could significantly impact your academic performance such as illness, work schedules, family emergencies, or other personal situations.

 - come to advising appointments prepared and ready to discuss (and take notes on) the topics at hand.
-When you make an appointment with your dean, please arrive on time and call/email the Dean’s Office if you need to reschedule or cancel.
+When you make an appointment with your dean, please arrive on time.
+Please call/email the Dean’s Office if you need to reschedule or cancel.

-- actively explore possible majors: Selecting a major is not a passive process.
-While you do not need to officially declare your major until the spring of your sophomore year, you will want to take courses in a variety of fields to find the one(s) that truly ignite your passion for learning.
+- actively explore possible majors: While you do notneed to officially declare your major before your sophomore year, you will want to take courses in a variety of fields to find the one(s) that truly ignite your passion for learning.